zevero/avr_boot/README.md

 avr_boot SD Bootloader for Arduino
 ==========

-This bootloader loads a file from the SD card on startup.
-This documentation is specific to Arduino IDE boards installation.
+The avr_boot bootloader loads a program from the SD card on startup.
+This documentation is specific to [Arduino](http://arduino.cc) IDE boards installation.
 The main documentation is located [here](https://github.com/zevero/avr_boot).

 ## Installation
 **WARNING: avr_boot is not compatible with Arduino AVR Boards 1.6.12(included with Arduino IDE 1.6.10).**